Wanderung, © Städteregion Aachen, Dominik Ketz

 Stolberg

-The Hasselbach is a small body of water – yet of great importance in the valley.
+The Hasselbach is a small body of water - and yet of great importance in the valley.

-For streams cool their surroundings, keep the soil moist longer, and make forests more resilient to dry periods.
-Where water flows, trees can root deeper, and the forest remains overall more stable.
+This is because streams cool their surroundings, keep the soil moist for longer and make forests more resistant to periods of drought.
+Where water flows, trees can root deeper and the forest remains more stable overall.

-At the same time, one can observe how the climate is changing at the stream.
-Precipitation is becoming less frequent but often more intense.
-The soil cannot always absorb the water, it flows off the surface, leading to flooding – and yet in some places, groundwater levels are dropping.
-Especially then, the stream becomes an important buffer in the forest's water management.
+At the same time, the stream allows us to observe how the climate is changing.
+Precipitation is less frequent, but often heavier.
+The soil cannot always absorb the water, it runs off superficially, floods occur - and yet groundwater levels are falling in some places.
+It is precisely then that the stream becomes an important buffer in the forest's water balance.

-However, a stream is more than just a waterway.
-It is a habitat and a connective pathway for species like dragonflies, frogs, water ouzels, and kingfishers.
-The more diverse the banks and bed are constructed, the better they serve two purposes: the stream as a buffer for the forest and as a home for animals and plants.
+However, a stream is more than just a watercourse.
+It is a habitat and connecting path for species such as dragonflies, frogs, dippers and kingfishers.
+The more diverse the banks and bed are, the better both function: the stream as a buffer for the forest and as a home for animals and plants.

-Stream Check: Stop for a moment and read the stream.
-Where is the bank shallow, where steep?
-Where can the water spread, and where is it constricted?
-This reveals how well the stream supports the forest – or where it is under pressure.
+Stream check: Stop for a moment and read the stream.
+Where is the bank flat, where is it steep?
+Where is the water allowed to spread out, where is it constricted?
+This will tell you how well the stream is helping the forest - or where it is coming under pressure.

 mehr lesen